Kenjadee/CertaCare/README.md

 ## What is CertaCare?

-CertaCare is a machine learning–based clinical triage decision support system that predicts patient urgency levels (GREEN, YELLOW, RED) using vital signs and basic patient information.
-It is designed to assist healthcare workers in fast-paced or low-resource environments by providing real-time triage recommendations with confidence scores and probability breakdowns.
+Certa care is an ml- based clinical triage decision making system that support  Ngo field workers in making decisions .
+It also puts in place measures to ensure medical security by adding confidence scores meaning it states clearly how confident it is of the answer it’s giving .

 ## Problem it Solves

-In many remote clinics and emergency settings, healthcare workers must make quick decisions with limited resources and high patient volume.
-Manual triage can be inconsistent due to fatigue, experience differences, and workload pressure.
-CertaCare helps standardize this process by providing data-driven support for prioritizing patients who need urgent care.
+In a classic NGO field work space there is often a large number of patients to attend to with limited number of health care professionals .
+Certa care helps assist the decision making process on which case should be escalated.
+Making work flow faster and easier .

 ## Dataset